Search more than 1,800 topics on CostHelper.com

 Shopping for interior demolition:

 • Make sure that the contractor is properly insured, bonded and licensed.
 Construction contractors should be licensed in your state; licensing requirements for demolition companies vary by state.
-Search for complaints with the Better Business Bureau.
 A written contract should include a detailed outline of the work to be done, start and finish dates, and a payment schedule.

 What People Are Paying - Recent Comments